mighdoll/thimbleberry/doc/Utilities.md

 [cypress.config.ts]: https://github.com/mighdoll/thimbleberry/tree/main/cypress.config.ts

 Cypress component testing is handy way to develop and maintain shaders in a test supported style.
-An example cypress configuration is in the thimbleberry tree.
+An example cypress configuration is in the Thimbleberry tree.

 Thimbleberry includes some useful examples and utilities for Cypress tests.